Men produce sperm in their testes. It takes 90 days for sperm to be ready for their eventual journey.

 - Avoid getting worked up – stress can have an effect on conception.

-Seeking help with fertility
+When to seek help with fertility

 It can be difficult to know how long to wait before you see a doctor about your fertility.